 An injury claim allows you to pursue damages from the liable party for how the construction accident and resulting injuries have affected your life.
 This could include:

 - Future medical bills

 - Future lost wages

 This typically means you have two years from the date of your workplace accident to file the lawsuit or from the date you learn of your injuries.
 A lawyer can better explain the statute of limitations and other laws that would affect your case.

 Wrongful death lawsuits exist so that family members of decedents can seek compensation for the pain and suffering, emotional anguish, or loss of support they may experience from losing their loved ones.

 The statute of limitations is typically two years for wrongful death lawsuits in Ohio, as stated in the Ohio Revised Code § 2125.02.

-How a Marion Construction Accident Lawyer Can Help
+How a Marion Construction Accident Lawyer at Our Firm Can Help

 After a construction accident, you may be ready to pursue your case but may be unsure where to begin.
 Let a lawyer help by offering guidance and support and providing several benefits, such as the following:

 Explaining Your Legal Rights